Differences by sex and age groups

 Overview

 Different groups of the population experience differing rates of injury by cause and type of injury.
 Age can affect injury risk factors, in part due to the life-stages a person goes through, including their physical development, health status, socioeconomic area, lifestyle, and activities a person is involved in (Chau et al 2009).
-While males contribute to most cases of injury across most causes, older people, young children, and older females are often more prone to falls.
+While males contribute to most cases of injury across most causes, older people (particularly females) and young children are more prone to falls.
 This chapter details how causes of injury differ by age and sex.

 Notes: